Planned obsolescence

 The dark side of this vicious cycle is that we have no option but to continuously replace certain products, generating immense quantities of waste, which is known as electronic waste.
 In the case of the European Union, it is estimated we produce more than 2.5 bn tonnes per year External link, opens in new window..
 The alternative to this problem is the circular economy, which entails reusing, repairing and recycling existing materials and products whenever possible to extend their life cycle.

-Planned obsolescence describes the practice of designing products to break quickly or become obsolete in the short to mid-term.
-The general idea behind this is to encourage sales of new products and upgrades, a practice that has been banned in some countries.
-The strategy is attributed to the motor industry in the United States when, in 1924, a General Motors executive, Alfred P. Sloan Jr suggested launching new models every year to keep sales moving.
+Planned obsolescence refers to products designed to fail prematurely or become obsolete in the short to medium term.
+Generally, the aim is to sell a new product or an upgrade to it, a practice that is already banned in some countries.
+Its origins are attributed to the US automotive industry, when in 1924 a General Motors executive, Alfred P. Sloan Jr., suggested launching new models every year to maintain sales figures.

 Advantages and disadvantages of planned obsolescence